 31st May 2012

-As some of us get excited about the coming weekend and the Queen’s Jubilee Pageant on the Thames, it’s worth recalling that not too long ago (well, about 479 years ago to be precise) another great pageant was being staged on the river and about the streets of London.
+As some of us get excited about the coming weekend's celebrations and the Queen’s Jubilee Pageant on the Thames, it’s worth recalling that not too long ago (well, about 479 years ago to be precise) another great pageant was being staged on the river and about the streets of London.
 This was the coronation-eve procession of Anne Boleyn.
 Several days of festivities came ahead of the actual ceremony on 1st June.
 And these included a procession from the Tower to Westminster on 31st May 1533(OS).

 Along the way were placed several little enactments and tableau, including: Apollo and the Muses on Parnassus, a “ryght costly” pageant.
 This was designed by the most celebrated court artist of the day in England, Hans Holbein.
 It was situated at the corner of Gracechurch Street in the City.
 Here is a sketch the artist produced for its design.

 It is presumed to be fairly accurate representation because its details are confirmed by descriptions recorded at the time: "Therein was the Mount Parnassus, with the fountain of Helicon, which was of white marble, and four streams without pipe did rise an ell high, and met together in a little cup above the fountain, which fountain ran abundantly with Rhenish wine till night.
 On the mountain sat Apollo and at his feet sat Calliope.
 And on every side of the mountain sat four muses, playing on several sweet instruments, and all their jests, epigrams and poesies were written in golden letters, in the which every muse according to her property praised the queen."